Skip to main content

 • Working with sources that require authentication.
 Store your own credentials or your user’s credentials in the credential vault and securely pass them to run a task.

 • Linking users in your system to Deck.
 You can use credentials to link users to your system with an external_id and pass the auth_method as none.
-This provivdes user linking without credential storage.
+This provides user linking without credential storage.

 Creating a credential